-Alternatively, in~\cite{PequitoJournal} instead of determining the sparsest input matrix ensuring the controllability, the aim is to determine the sparsest input matrix that ensures \emph{structural controllability}, which we refer to as the \emph{minimal structural controllability problem} (MSCP) -- see Section~\ref{prelim} for formal definitions and problem statement.
-Briefly, the MSCP focus on the structure of the dynamics, i.e., the location of zeros/nonzeros, and the obtained sparsest input matrix is such that for almost all matrices satisfying the structure of the dynamics and the input matrix, the system is controllable~\cite{dionSurvey}.
-Finally, in the present paper we provide an example where the solution to the minimal structural controllability problem is not necessarily a solution to the minimal controllability problem when the dynamic matrix is simple; hence, \emph{disproving the general belief that a solution to MSCP is a solution to MCP in such cases}.
+Alternatively, in~\cite{PequitoJournal} instead of determining the sparsest input matrix ensuring the controllability, the aim is to determine the sparsest input matrix that ensures \emph{structural controllability}, which we refer to as the \emph{minimal structural controllability problem} (MSCP) -- see Section~\ref{prelimSec} for formal definitions and problem statement.
+Briefly, the MSCP focus on the structure of the dynamics, i.e., the location of zeros/non-zeros, and the obtained sparsest input matrix is such that for \emph{almost all} matrices satisfying the structure of the dynamics and the input matrix, the system is controllable~\cite{dionSurvey}.
+Notwithstanding, in the present paper, we provide an example where the solution to the minimal structural controllability problem \emph{is not} necessarily a solution to the minimal controllability problem when the dynamics' matrix is simple; hence, \emph{disproving the general belief that a solution to MSCP is a solution to MCP in such cases}.
 Further, we emphasize that the solution to the MSCP has been fully explored in \cite{PequitoJournal} and can be determined by recurring to polynomial complexity algorithms; more precisely, $\mathcal O(n^3)$ where $n$ is the dimension of the state space.
 In addition, the minimum number of state variables to achieve structural controllability can account for the scenario where actuating state variables incur in different cost~\cite{PequitoJ3}.
 Further, if the collection of possible actuators is given a priori and we seek the minimum number of these actuators to ensure structural controllability, then the problem is NP-hard~\cite{PequitoCMIS}.
 Finally,~\cite{PequitoJ7} studies the structural counterpart of the rMCP under one failure, which is also proved to be NP-hard, and shown to be reducible to a \emph{weighted} set covering problem.
 In particular, the reductions and the objects captured by the sets in the set covering problem in~\cite{PequitoJ7} are entirely different from those of the problems explored in this paper, mainly, due to the nature of the problems. $\circ$